jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 [2.4](#2.4) Manage data lifecycle (OSG-9 Chpt 5)
 - 2.4.1 Data roles (i.e., owners, controllers, custodians, processors, users/subjects)
   - **System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
+    - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
     - system owners are responsible for the systems that process the data
     - system owner is responsible for system operation and maintenance, and associated updating/patching as well as related procurement activities
   - **Data controller**: decide what data to process and how to process it
     - the data controller is the person or entity that controls the processing of the data - deciding what data to process, why this data should be processed, and how it is processed
     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)
-  - **Data processor**: have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; generally, a data processor is any system used to process data
+  - **Data processor**: an entity working on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; generally, a data processor is any system used to process data
     - a controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often third-party entities that process data for an org at the direction of the data controller
     - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
       - GDPR also restricts data tranfers to countries outside EU, with fines for violations
       - many orgs have created dedicated roles to oversee GDPR data laws are followed
-  - **Data custodian**: a custodian is delegated day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data
+  - **Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data
   - **Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff
   - **Supervisors**: responsible for overseeing the activities of all the above entities and all support personnel; they ensure team activities are conducted smoothly and that personnel is properly skilled for the tasks assigned